 - Name's the Same: Used for comedic effect in the honest trailer for Home Alone: the film's director Chris Columbus is credited as "the Chris Columbus that didn't kill any Indians".

 - Nausea Fuel: Invoked in the honest trailer for Gravity, where the narrator watches the first-person shot of Ryan repeatedly spinning backwards early on in the film, and nearly barfs.

 - Never Trust a Trailer: Based around subverting this marketing.

 Narrator: Are we sure Brett Ratner didn't direct this?

-- Not So Different: From the Frozen trailer, the narrator notes that when disaster strikes, Anna saves the day by joining forces with: her sister, (shows Anna and Elsa), a merchant, (shows Oaken), A hot guy! (shows Kristoff) and a snowman (shows Olaf), to defeat villains like: her sister (shows Elsa having a mental breakdown), a merchant! (shows the Duke of Weselton), a hot guy, (shows Prince Hans) and a snowman! (shows Marshmallow)
+- Not So Different: From the Frozen trailer, the narrator notes that when disaster strikes, Anna saves the day by joining forces with her sister, (Anna and Elsa sharing a laugh), a merchant (Oaken), a hot guy, (Kristoff) and a snowman (Olaf), to defeat villains like: her sister (Elsa having a mental breakdown), a merchant (the Duke of Weselton), a hot guy, (Prince Hans) and a snowman (Marshmallow)!

 A weapon so incredibly evil that it seeks out the lead driver and - AW COME ON!!!
 I was right there!
 This happens every race!
 Stupid Nintendo!
 I was like in first the entire freakin' time!

 - And of course, there's his increasing anger that comes out in the After Earth review, culminating in a case of Screw This, I'm Outta Here!.

 - In the Honest Game Trailer for Mario Kart, the narrator gets upset when he gets hit by a blue shell.